mediaecosystems/public-infrastructure/src/pages/podcasts/38-rerun-elizabeth-hansen-shapiro.md

 season: 1
 episodeNumber: 38
 episodeType: full
 excerpt: Elizabeth Hansen-Shapiro joins Ethan to talk about “New Approaches to Platform Data Research,” the report they just published together with the NetGain Partnership.
 Elizabeth and Ethan talk about a variety of issues facing journalists and researchers for studying social media companies, and what sort of solutions — both small-scale and radical — could help ensure a better-studied, more accountable social media ecosystem.
-Elizabeth is the co-founded of the National Trust for Local News.
+Elizabeth is the co-founder of the National Trust for Local News.
 url: 'https://archive.org/download/reimagining-the-internet-16.-elizabeth-hansen-shapiro/Reimagining%20the%20Internet%2016.%20Elizabeth%20Hansen%20Shapiro.mp3'
 embed: 'https://archive.org/embed/reimagining-the-internet-16.-elizabeth-hansen-shapiro'
 youtubeEmbedURL: 'https://www.youtube.com/embed/HtSlzbn_srU'